 ESMCorp provides indoor air quality testing services to ensure that there are not toxins in a building’s air.
 “Sick Building Syndrome” is a term for buildings with health-compromising air conditions.
 To determine whether a building is healthy, we consider the wide range of parameters that may suggest air quality issues.

-Abnormal odors indoors are often identifiable indicators of potential indoor air quality complaints.
-ESMCorp is very familiar with odor thresholds, sources, and have been addressing odor concerns for over 25 years.
-Sometimes, odors are direct indicators of a chemical hazard.
-In other cases, the presence of an odor does not necessarily indicate the presence of a hazard, but rather, may provide clues for other building related problems.
+Strange odors often indicate the presence of air toxins or chemical hazards.
+ESMCorp has been addressing odor concerns for over 25 years.
 If you have an odor concern, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.

 Carbon Dioxide & Fresh Air Supply